Tuition Grant Program Eligibility

 Contingent employees (temporary, casual, or student) are not eligible for the TGP benefit.

-In addition, service in a contingent role does not apply towards the required five (5) years of service for TGP.
+In addition, service in a contingent role does not apply toward the required five (5) years of service for TGP.

 Please refer to the TGP Guidelines for information regarding life events (reduction of FTE, loss of employment, employee death).